Entepotenz/email-backups-with-duplicati/README.md

 ### advanced usage:
 - you can avoid the `duplicati-cli repair` step if you extend the docker command to mount a folder for the duplicati meta data (`/config`)
 - Executing the "repair"-step has the advantage that this setup is kind of stateless (ignoring the pass.sh files for credentials).
-This has the disadvantage that if someone modifies / deletes your data you might not notice as easily the problem.
+This has the disadvantage that if someone modifies / deletes your data you might not notice as easily.

 ## warning:
 - the passwords are stored in **plaintext** in the `secrets/pass_*.sh` files